Your browser version is not updated, please update it.

 Postepay Services has created an open payment ecosystem with payments at its core, adding home services such as fibre and energy and leveraging on Poste Italiane’s omnichannel platform.

-The introduction of the SuperApp, with the Digital payment wallet at its core, and the constant evolution of our digital properties will create more value for customers, allowing them to choose the preferred omnichannel experience and increase our profitability.
+The introduction of the Poste Italiane SuperApp, with the Digital payment wallet at its core, and the constant evolution of our digital properties will create more value for customers, allowing them to choose the preferred omnichannel experience and increase our profitability.

 In financial terms, Poste Italiane's revenues will grow to €13.5 billion by 2028 and EBIT will reach €3.2 billion, recording an annual growth rate of around 4%.
 Similarly, net profit will reach €2.3 billion in 2028.